Meet The Team

-Michael is a Director of Spitfire AA810 Restoration Ltd, and Chairman of The Sandy Gunn Aerospace Careers Programme Ltd. He has many decades’ experience of leadership divided between the public and international business sectors working at all levels up to and including Ministerial and plc Chairman/CEO.
+Michael is a Director of Spitfire AA810 Restoration Ltd, and Chairman of The Sandy Gunn Aerospace Careers Programme.
+He has many decades’ experience of leadership divided between the public and international business sectors working at all levels up to and including Ministerial and plc Chairman/CEO.
 Commissioned into the RAF in 1969, he undertook a diversity of appointments which included being an executive in the field as a military Legal, Finance and HR Director; and a tutor at the RAF College and the RAF Staff College.
 Michael has chaired many Boards of Inquiry and sat as a member of over 30 Courts Martial.
 Leaving the Military for management consultancy in 1990, his Service career culminated as an adviser to the UK Chief of Defence Staffs and Secretary of State on financial issues for 330,000 Regular and Reserve personnel, plus senior Civil Servants, Senior Judiciary and NHS Consultants.

 He founded his first company, Griffonage, in 1993 specialising in executive & NED search, adding coaching in 2006.
 Focusing on aerospace, defence and Formula 1 motorsport he conducted over 10,000 hours of interviewing, coaching and consultancy at senior executive level, primarily in the UK, USA and Continental Europe.
 Realising the value of that company in 2012, he undertook a period as a Visiting Professor then, in 2015, with three other international executives, founded Experience Tells Ltd which continues today.

 Michael holds a Professional Doctorate in Senior Executive Coaching & Team Learning, and an MA in Business Coaching.
 His Doctoral thesis was entitled A Learning Team Approach to Executive Recruitment, Coaching & Consultancy.
 In 2012 he authored, and had accredited, a post-graduate course entitled Internal Coaching for Business Solutions.
 This was followed by the peer-reviewed publication Two Coaches Operating as a Learning Pair.
 He is a Fellow of the CIPD, of the RAeS, of the IoD, and of the RSA.
 He is a Liveryman of the City of London, and the 2018/19 Master of the City Livery Company - The Fan Makers.
 Consequently, he remains a member of that Company’s Court.

 Tony Hoskins – ACP Engineering Workshops & Executive Director, Spitfire AA810 Restoration Ltd